Lucha Villa: Early life

 In the 1970s, Lucha Villa traveled to Denver, Colorado to perform for a benefit for the Crusade for Justice, youth programs and school.

 In 1996, Villa, along with Lola Beltrán and Amalia Mendoza, recorded the studio album, Disco del Siglo: Las Tres Señoras, produced by Juan Gabriel, acknowledging their lasting contributions to music fanatics throughout Mexico and Latin America.

 Acting career

 She appeared in several films during the 1950s and early 1960s, received her first starring role in El gallo de oro (1964), and starred in Me cansé de rogarle, a musical with Jiménez and recording star Marco Antonio Muñiz.
 She has appeared in some fifty films and won an Ariel Award for Best Actress (the Mexican equivalent of the Oscar) for Mecánica nacional (1973).

 Personal life

 She fell into a coma because of complications during surgery in August 1997, but recovered after a long stay in hospital, and has appeared on television sporadically since then.
-She was married 5 times; to Mario Miller 1951–1958 with whom she had two children, Rosa Elena b.
-1953-Carlos Alberto b.
+She was married five times: Mario Miller (1951-1958), Alejandro Camacho, Arturo Durazo (guitarist for Los Apson, 1960), Justiniano Rengifo, (from Zacatecoluca, El Salvador, 1974), and Francisco Muela.
+Lucha Villa has three children: Rosa Elena (1953), Carlos Alberto (1954), María José (1974).

+Discography

+Early in her career she made a collaborative album with Luis Aguilar on RCA Victor.
+Most of her output has been on Musart Records; she also recorded for Ariola and WEA [Warner Elektra Atlantic].